mutualmobile/react-native-barricade/README.md

 ```

 **Note:** In BarricadeView, apart from changing the selected response for any of the listed APIs, we can also:
 - Disable/Enable Barricade.
-This will stop/start mocking API calls and lets you check the app with the actual/mocked API responses at runtime.
+This will stop/start mocking all the registered API calls and lets you check the app with the actual/mocked API responses at runtime.
+- Disable/Enable API Mock.
+This will stop/start mocking the current API calls and lets you check the app with the actual/mocked API response at runtime.
 - Reset all the changes done to the list of selected responses.

 ## Store Submission